Nessuna28/Nessuna28/README.md

 ## Hi there 👋

-My name is Angelique and I'm a Junior Mobile Developer.
-I'm from Germany, living in Mecklenburg-Vorpommern.
+My name is Angelique, and I am a junior app developer.
+I am from Germany and currently live in Mecklenburg-Vorpommern.
+I am still at the beginning of my journey but aspire to progress and continually learn new things.

+                              👩🏻‍💻

 🔧 Technologies & Skills